-Firstly participants who are insured through the BRS are NOT members of British Gymnastics and are not able to enjoy the benefits of membership, with the exception of limited personal accident insurance (for full details of the cover please click here).
-If gymnasts covered under this scheme wish to participate in regular sessions for the year, enter any competitions (including club to club) or festivals, or regularly participate for more than 1 hour per week they will need to be a Bronze member.
-If you need any further information our Membership Services team will be happy to help.
-They can be contacted on 0845 129 7129 ext.
+Firstly participants who are insured through the BRS are NOT members of British Gymnastics and are not able to enjoy the benefits of membership, with the exception of limited personal accident insurance.
+If gymnasts covered under this scheme wish to participate in regular sessions, enter any competitions (including club to club) or festivals, or participate for more than 1 hour per week they will need to be at least a Bronze member.
+If you need any further information our Customer Services team will be happy to help.
+They can be contacted on 0345 129 7129 ext.
 2395.

 How to apply for the Block Registration Scheme

-Following on from the success of the programme and the feedback we received, a change to the scheme is that, from October 1st 2012, places will be booked on an annual basis rather than a weekly basis.
-This is to better enable clubs to plan the year’s activities in the knowledge that the insurance cover is in place, giving clubs much greater flexibility to implement and change programmes, plan holiday clubs, term programmes and new activities and should ensure clubs can capitalise on the Olympic legacy and create additional capacity.
+Following on from the success of the programme and the feedback we received, places are booked on an annual basis.
+This better enables you to plan the year’s activities in the knowledge that the insurance cover is in place, giving clubs much greater flexibility to implement and change programmes and start new activities.

-For the 2012/13 membership year, BRS will be charged at £10 per place for the year – to clarify this you are covering a place rather than an individual, so that each ‘place’ may be used by multiple participants during the year.
-For example, if you booked 20 BRS places for the year, you could have 20 different participants each term, plus 20 participants for each holiday club, and you would still only pay for 20 places.
+For the 2016/17 membership year, BRS will be charged at £11 per place for the year – to clarify this you are covering a place rather than an individual, so that each ‘place’ may be used by multiple participants during the year.
+For example, if you booked 20 BRS places for the year, you could have 20 different participants each week and you would still only pay for 20 places.
 This is why BRS is so cost-effective and flexible for transient activities.

 1) Club completes and submits application form to BG via GymNet

-2) BG approves the application (If the application is declined BG will contact the club to discuss the reasons; for example incomplete form)
+2) BG approves the application (If the application is declined BG will contact the club to discuss the reasons; for example incomplete form or regular participation)

 3) BG adds the BRS charge to the club shopping basket on GymNet with the status of ‘conditional’, which means payment pending.
 An e-mail is sent to the club to confirm charge is ready for payment.